 Continue to 3 of 3 below.

-- Is My Floor Thick Enough?: If a floor has been sanded down 5-6 quite thoroughly in the past, it may not have enough thickness for yet another drum sanding.
+- Is My Floor Thick Enough?: If a floor has been sanded down 5 to 6 quite thoroughly in the past, it may not have enough thickness for yet another drum sanding.
 Check thickness of floor surreptitiously in places where pipes may go through the floor--radiator pipes are good locations for this.
 But keep in mind that edge-sanding may not have been done with as much force as sanding in the center of the floor.

-- Does My Floor Have Major Imperfections?: One reason homeowners will drum-sand is because their flooring is discolored or severely gouged or scratched.
+- Does My Floor Have Major Imperfections?: One reason homeowners will drum-sand is that their flooring is discolored or severely gouged or scratched.
 If this does not describe your flooring, you may not need to drum-sand your hardwood floor.